 You should not make any arrangements or pay any hospital bills directly, unless agreed with the helpline.

 For any other claims, as soon as practicable following your return to the UK (or immediately in the case of cancellation claims) you should complete the appropriate claim form (see below) and send, with original receipts to insurance.

 Travel Claim Forms

-Any information provided within a Risk Assessment and/or Sanctions Questionnaire is provided to our insurers for underwriting purposes and to ensure the UEA Travel Insurance policy remains operative for your particular trip.
+Any information provided within a claim form, risk assessment and/or sanctions questionnaire is provided to our insurers for underwriting purposes and to ensure the UEA Travel Insurance policy remains operative for your particular trip.

 Please refer to your Travel Insurance Policy Wording for our insurers Data Protection statement.

-All information disclosed via the Travel Insurance webform is retained by the UEA for a period of 104 weeks to coincide with the Personal Accident benefit payable under the policy.
+All information is retained by the UEA for a period of twelve months.

 If you would like your information deleted at any time, please inform insurance.